 Follow the links and sign up to try it today: Airtable-Mailchimp integration, Airtable-ActiveCampaign integration, Airtable-Contact Form 7 integration, Airtable-Wix Forms integration and Airtable-Elementor forms integraion.

 If you need a platform that does everything, a pressing need for advanced reporting, and very deep pockets, Salesforce is worth a look.
 It’s probably overkill for many small businesses, but there’s no denying its power.

 Without a doubt, Salesforce is the biggest name in the CRM business and has been for a while.
 After a string of acquisitions Salesforce has consolidated its position to become an absolute leviathan.
 But that approach, of bolting on new bits here and there, has led to a product that, while very feature-rich, is also a bit of a Frankenstein’s monster.

-When it comes to business intelligence and development, you can do pretty much anything inside the Salesforce ecosystem: marketing, ecommerce, analytics, automation, enablement(?).
+When it comes to business intelligence and development, you can do pretty much anything inside the Salesforce ecosystem: marketing, ecommerce, analytics, automation, customer service, retention.

 Some would even argue that Salesforce is too reporting-centric, but it’s certainly become more intuitive for salespeople over the years.

 Then there’s the integrations.
 Not only does Salesforce lead the pack when it comes to pre-built 3rd party integrations (Salesforce claims there are 5000+ solutions on their appexchange marketplace and, to be honest, I have no reason to doubt them), you can build your own integrations, through MuleSoft Anypoint – essentially a management-tool for custom, API integrations.

 Salesforce’s Mulesoft Anypoint lets you build and deploy your own integrations.